lamak-qaizar/lamak-qaizar.github.io/docs/services.markdown

 <b>[Get in touch &#187;](/contact)</b>

-# Build up your team
+# Build a new team

 If you bootstrapping a team (e.g. new product or transitioning to in-house development), I can help.
 I'll be your lead dev and build a team around myself.